 Did you know that it takes on average at least six visits to your website before most prospects decide to buy?
-Most visitors find your website through a search engine like Google or Yahoo and only visit once, briefly.
+Most visitors find your website through a search engine like Google or Bing and only visit once, briefly.
 Then they click off and they’re poof-gone.
 You’ve lost your opportunity to persuade them to buy from you.
 Or have you?

 The way around this problem is to capture their e-mail address while they’re on your site so that you can reach out to them in the future.
 Should you use some sort of software to do this?
 No, you want them to volunteer their information.
 Ideally, you’d like them to want to hear from you again.

 Try offering visitors something that they would enjoy like a free newsletter or a free report on a topic related to your business.
 If you can’t write, hire a professional copywriter to create these marketing pieces for you.

 These free reports or newsletters are known as “lead magnets” – exchanges of value for information.
 HubSpot Marketing says they can be “ebooks, free email courses, webinars, etc. Essentially, it’s a piece of premium content you can use to entice someone to sign up for your list.”

 If your website is selling skateboards, for example, offer a monthly e-newsletter titled “Skateboard Tricks.”
 If your website is selling first-aid kits, offer a free report titled “First-aid Tips for the 10 Most Common Injuries.”
 To get the free newsletter or report, the visitor has to sign-up by providing his e-mail address.

 Of course, that begs the question, should you ask for more information than just their e-mail?
 Wouldn’t it be useful to know more demographic details about your prospect?

 Yes, of course it would be helpful.
 It would be nice to know their full name, address, age, what they do for work, how much money they make, if they’re married or single, how old they are, etc. But do you dare ask?